python/cpython/Doc/library/uuid.rst

    Get the hardware address as a 48-bit positive integer.
 The first time this runs, it may launch a separate program, which could be quite slow.
-If all attempts to obtain the hardware address fail, we choose a random 48-bit number with its eighth bit set to 1 as recommended in RFC 4122.
+If all attempts to obtain the hardware address fail, we choose a random 48-bit number with its eighth bit set to 1 as recommended in :rfc:`4122`.
 "Hardware address" means the MAC address of a network interface, and on a machine with multiple network interfaces the MAC address of any one of them may be returned.